Overview #

 Note: We can see the endpoints if we deploy the application now.
 However, the endpoints are not currently linked to any actual actions.
 Linking the endpoints to ‘real’ actions requires the following steps:

-Infer the required domain model from the endpoint definitions.
+- Infer the domain needed model from the endpoint definitions.

-You must create either a Custom Query, Flow, or both for each endpoint.
+- A Custom Query, a Flow, or both for each endpoint.

 Once the API is imported, endpoints are visible under the corresponding tags in the OpenAPI document.